How Darrell Gallagher plans to build Microsoft’s The Initiative studio in Santa Monica

 Darrell Gallagher: Really, for us, the first thing is we’re proud to announce that we’re launching this new studio, The Initiative.
 It’s a great E3 to announce at and be part of.
 Santa Monica is a great location.
 It’s a hotbed for existing and up-and-coming talent.
 That’s one great opportunity.
 Microsoft hasn’t got a presence there.
 We have studios around the world and a lot based in Seattle.
 It’s a good opportunity to leverage a location that has not just gaming, but a broader suite of entertainment as well, and look to broader entertainment to bring people in and start something new and fresh and exciting.

 GamesBeat: It seems like a good solid ecosystem all by itself.
-You add to that—not all of the studios here are always stable.
+You add to that — +not all of the studios here are always stable.
 There’s talent available.

 Gallagher: There’s universities, too.
 It’s not just existing studios or other fields.
 It’s also looking at new talent coming in.
 It feels like a great location to be able to leverage and look at the diversity of options you have to bring people together to make something amazing.